 Back to top

-For security reasons, the card will arrive in a plain, white, window envelope with your program name and a Fargo, North Dakota (ND) return address.
+For security reasons, the card will arrive in a plain, white, window envelope with your program name and an Indianapolis, Indiana return address.

 Information Mailed with the Card